eldridgejm/dsctex/docs/dscslides.md

-# dscslides.sty
+# dscslides.cls

-A style file for lecture slides.
+A document class for lecture slides.

 ## Basic Use